An immersive and intensive month studying Spanish literature in Spain's capital city.

-Hendrix-in-Madrid is a Hendrix-Murphy Foundation program coordinated by Spanish professor Jose Vilahomat, in association with the Modern Language Studies Abroad program (MLSA).
-The program is intended for students interested in Spanish, although not necessarily majors or minors, and consists of a total immersion, intense month (4 weeks) in Madrid, where students take literature courses.
-Program dates: July 1-31.
+Hendrix-in-Madrid is a Hendrix-Murphy Foundation program coordinated by Spanish professors Jose Vilahomat and Irmina Fabricio.
+The program is intended for students interested in Spanish, although not necessarily majors or minors, and consists 4 weeks in Madrid, where students take Spanish literature courses.
 At the end of the program students passing all classes receive two Hendrix elective credits.

-The application process consists of two phases: (a) application to Hendrix College, and (b) application to the program of Modern Language Studies Abroad (http://www.MLSA.com).
+The application process consists of two phases: (a) application to Hendrix College, and (b) application to the program site in Madrid.
 Consequently you will need to sign and date a number of forms and waivers in both applications.
 The application process will start in early October and run until early November.
-A selection process will select twelve students according to GPA, references and conduct.
-These twelve students will receive a scholarship from the Hendrix-Murphy Foundation that will cover room, board and tuition.
+The selection process will identify a cohort of approximately 12 students according to GPA, references, and conduct.
+These students will receive a scholarship from the Hendrix-Murphy Foundation that will cover room, board, and tuition.

 The Universidad Complutense de Madrid